mxenabled/path-core/README.md

 ```
 To view the generated report of found vulnerabilities open `build/reports/dependency-check-report.html` in a browser.

-## Deploying Locally
+## Publishing Locally

-To create a local build of the accessor to use in connector services use
+To create a local build of the project:

 ```shell
 $ ./gradlew publishToMavenLocal